 CLA requires that each student admitted to the school sign a Student Honor Code statement.
 This pledge by the student provides a foundation for integrity and honesty in keeping with the teaching of scripture and the mission and philosophy of Community Leadership Academy Upper School.
-This statement is signed in Bible class during the first week of school.
+This statement is signed during orientation at the beginning of the school yearl.